fawad404/new-chat-ai/README.md

 ### Project structure

-Inside **Drums Studio** template, you'll see the following folders and files:
+Inside **Drums Enterprise LLM** template, you'll see the following folders and files:

 ```
 /